 Punishment for what are seen as crimes there is disproportionate and exceedingly harsh.
 This is not something that should be whitewashed or downplayed at all.
 However, the maxim that, if you obey all of the country’s laws and rules, then you will face no punishment or problems at all, remains true — whatever your nationality may be.

 We don’t take the situation in the DPRK lightly, but we don’t want to sensationalise the risks involved in visiting, either.
 Rather, we continue — as we always have done — to take a sober and informed view.
-Our staff are in North Korea most weeks, where they have mobile phone contact with our office in Beijing, and regular contact in Pyongyang with the British and Swedish Embassies — the latter of which looks after US interests there.
+Our staff are in North Korea most weeks, where they have mobile phone contact with our office in Beijing, and regular contact in Pyongyang with the British and Swedish Embassies.

-We started tourism to North Korea in 1993 and, to this day, still take in the highest percentage of Western tourists to the country.
+We started tourism to North Korea in 1993 and, to this day, still take in the highest percentage of Western tourists to the country, and continue to do so in a safe and considered manner.

 Will visiting North Korea affect me travelling to other countries in the future?